 How long should you walk your dog?

-When considering how long or far to walk your dog, remember to keep your pet’s age, health and energy level, as well as physical features in mind.
+When considering how long or far to walk your dog, remember to keep your pet’s age, health, and energy level, as well as physical features in mind.
 For example, short-nosed breeds are prone to respiratory problems and may overheat more easily, so walks should be kept to 20 to 30 minutes.
-Larger dogs may prefer longer walks and intensive exercise, rather than a few neighborhood strolls, that would probably be enough for a short-legged dog.
-Dogs are generally fine to go, until they are tired, and most dog owners can tell if their pet is worn out.
+Larger dogs may prefer longer walks and intensive exercise, rather than a few neighborhoods strolls, that would probably be enough for a short-legged dog.
+Dogs are generally fine to go until they are tired, and most dog owners can tell if their pet is worn out.

 Can you walk your dog too much?